Equinor ASA – Annual report – 31 December 2024

 CO₂-cost and EU ETS carbon credits

 Equinor’s oil & gas operations in Europe are part of the EU Emission Trading System (EU ETS).
 Equinor buys EU ETS allowances (quotas or carbon credits) for the emissions related to its oil & gas production and processing.
-Currently Equinor receives a share of free quotas according to the EU ETS regulation, according to which free quotas are to be phased out by 2035.
+Currently Equinor receives a share of free quotas according to the EU ETS regulation.
+The share of free quotas is expected to be significantly reduced in the future, partially due to the phasing out of free quotas for gas production by 2030.

 Accounting policies